FikaWorks/website/content/members/_index.md

   are not financially motivated to take on projects purely for profit or to over staff engagements.
-Instead, we focus on delivering the best outcomes by allocating resources based on the actual needs of the project, ensuring that our efforts align with our long-term values. {.list-background .inline-block .list-disc .font-light .text-lg .lg:text-xl .mt-6 .lg:mt-8}
+Instead, we focus on delivering the best outcomes by allocating resources based on the actual needs of the project, ensuring that our efforts align with our long-term values.